Person-centred qualitative research & facilitation.

 Working with CPS PTT Guidance in England & Wales,

-other past BACP PTT articles/features
+also search for other past BACP PTT articles/features

 primarily about the old guidance (CPS, 2001)